Commission to Preserve National Monuments of Bosnia and Herzegovina: Establishment and legal scope

-In accordance to Annex 8 of Dayton Agreement and Act concerning the Commission to Preserve National Monuments of Bosnia and Herzegovina passed by Presidency of Bosnia and Herzegovina at 119. session from December 21, 2001, where The Commission to Preserve National Monuments of Bosnia and Herzegovina is established pursuant to Annex 8 of the General Framework Agreement for Peace in Bosnia and Herzegovina, and basic principles and objectives of the Commission activities established, as well as its primary tasks and authorizations as Bosnia and Herzegovina institution.
+In accordance with Annex 8 of Dayton Agreement and Act concerning the Commission to Preserve National Monuments of Bosnia and Herzegovina passed by Presidency of Bosnia and Herzegovina on December 21, 2001, KONS is an institution at state level which declares and registers national heritage monuments/sites, including natural/urban/architectural assembles, immovable and movable heritage of historical and cultural importance to Bosnia and Herzegovina.
+The act states that The Commission to Preserve National Monuments of Bosnia and Herzegovina is established pursuant to Annex 8 of the General Framework Agreement for Peace in Bosnia and Herzegovina, and establishes basic principles and objectives of the Commission activities, as well as its primary tasks and authorizations as Bosnia and Herzegovina institution.

-Act was issued by Official Gazette of Bosnia and Herzegovina (Službeni glasnik BiH), No. 1/02 i 10/02., and Official Gazette of the Federation of Bosnia and Herzegovina No. 2/02, 27/02 and 6/04/.
+Act was issued by Official Gazette of Bosnia and Herzegovina (Službeni glasnik BiH), No. 1/02 i 10/02, and Official Gazette of the Federation of Bosnia and Herzegovina No. 2/02, 27/02 and 6/04.

 For declaration of the property to be the national monuments, property and political criterion are not of special importance.
 However, since 2016 three native members of the Commission are picked on the basis of their ethnicity (Bosniak, Croat and Serb), and regardless of their prior or current political engagements, which could prove to be controversial.